TJU-DRL-LAB/self-supervised-rl/README.md

 an RL agent interacts with the environment by performing its policy and receiving environmental states (or observations) and rewards.
 The agent's purpose is to maximize its expected discounted cumulative rewards, through trial-and-error.

-Since the RL agent always receives, processes and delivers all kinds of data in the learning process, how to **properly deal with such "data"** is naturally one key point to the effectiveness and efficiency of RL.
+Since the RL agent always _receives_, _processes_ and _delivers_ all kinds of data in the learning process, how to **properly deal with such "data"** is naturally one key point to the effectiveness and efficiency of RL.
 In general, whenever you are dealing with high-dimensional or complex data (note that even the dimensionality is low, the data can also be complex to our learning problem), or in another word we may call it "not well represented", we often need good representation of data.